One in 22 patients 'infected with hospital bugs' as prevalence halves in a decade

 One in 22 adult patients at any one time was found to have a healthcare associated infection (HAI) such as MRSA in the most recent survey in 2016, down from one in 10 when the rates were first examined in 2005/6.

-However, the report by Healthcare Improvement Scotland said the problem still equates to one patient in every ward, in every hospital across Scotland - or 55,500 infections every year.
+However, the report by Health Protection Scotland said the problem still equates to one patient in every ward, in every hospital across Scotland - or 55,500 infections every year.

 Loading article content